wp-plugins/wptouch/readme.txt

 == Installation ==

-= 2.6 =
+= 2.6 and Older =
-Download, unzip, and upload the 'wptouch' folder and all its contents to your WordPress wp-content/plugins folder using FTP.
-Visit the plugin tab in the WordPress admin, and activate *WPtouch*.
-You can then setup your plugin options by visiting the *Settings - >WPtouch* tab.
+Sorry, we do not officially support installations on WordPress 2.6 or older.
+You can use WPtouch 1.9.3.4 or older on these installations, however.

-= 2.7+ =
+= 2.7, 2.8+ =
-You can now install *WPtouch* directly from the WordPress admin!
+You can install *WPtouch* directly from the WordPress admin!
+Visit the *Plugins/Add New* page and search for 'WPtouch'.
+Click to install.

+Once installed and activated visit the WPtouch admin page (*Settings/WPtouch*) to customize your WPtouch appearance.

 = WordPress MU =
 If you'd like to use *WPtouch* with WordPress MU as a site-wide plugin, simple install the wptouch folder in the mu-plugins directory.
 Once complete, either move wptouch.php back a directory (into the mu-plugins directory), or create a symbolic link to it.